 Remember, you don’t have to start at the beginning of the Book of Mormon to take advantage of this challenge.
 You can simply continue where you are currently reading and cycle through the entire Book of Mormon until you finish on (or before) June 30.

-For a great article explaining why many LDS painting depict church history events differently, like the translation process, please see Dr. Anthony Sweat’s insightful article, “BY THE GIFT AND POWER OF ART“.
+For a great article explaining why many painting depict church history events differently, like the translation process, please see Dr. Anthony Sweat’s insightful article, “BY THE GIFT AND POWER OF ART“.